Afnan-Aldhahri/Cassandra/Recources/What is Cassandra great for ?.md

 * reliable cross-datacenter replication

+To explain these points above :

 Cassandra shines at online transactions(real time transactions) that have to be executed in a short time(millisecond) .

 The data can be served very quickly to the user using Cassandra’s multiple caching levels , log-structured storage design, and commit log.

-Morover,Cassandra is great when data loss is unacceptable.

 In addition , using MapReduce, Cassandra does very good in the  area of data management .

 Now, what is MapReduce?

-MapReduce is apopular algorithm by Google that allows for analytical queries to be executed on large data sets among large numbers of servers in parallel
+MapReduce is apopular algorithm by Google that allows for analytical queries to be executed on large data sets among large numbers of servers in parallel.

+Finally,Cassandra is great when data loss is unacceptable.

+So, the question should be what is Caassandra NOT good for ?